My Gastric Bypass Journey

 I subsequently lost 90-lbs, nearly all of it in the first 6-months of my gastric bypass surgery.
 I got off the prescriptions I had been taking for diabetes (including insulin injections), asthma, hypertension and acid reflux.
 I thought about all those years of my life wasted, and I wondered why I had not done this sooner.

-In Spring 2006, I lost another 10-15 pounds by making some additional lifestyle modifications.
+In Spring 2006, I lost another 10-15 pounds by making some additional lifestyle modifications that included going low-carb and adding a home gym for exercise.
 This weight loss may not sound significant, but it was… my BMI moved from obese to overweight, and my belly was much smaller so that I was physically more comfortable and attractive and my clothes fit properly.
 I felt very, very good about myself.
 However, I regained that weight in 2009… plus a few more pounds.
 And subsequently underwent a gastric bypass revision surgery that was new at the time.
 StomaPhyx was developed specifically for gastric bypass patients who had minor weight regain.
 I invite you to read the continuing saga of my weight loss journey in “My Gastric Bypass Revision Story.”